speppou/speppou.github.io/_posts/2024-01-03-Turkey-Ice-Cream.md

 "Why are you like this?" asked my auntie one year at Christmas when revealing our yearly 'Meat Monstrosity' and I think the best answer is 'because no-body else is'.

 Why turkey ice cream in particular?
 The idea came from wanting to take an integral part of a Christmas dinner (turkey) and make something absurd but still tasty out of it.
-Ice cream seemed obvious in hindsight because Christams is generally hot in Australia and there isn't much less appealing than 'meat ice cream' making it the perfect challenge.
+Ice cream seemed obvious in hindsight because Christmas is generally hot in Australia and there isn't much less appealing than 'meat ice cream' making it the perfect challenge.
 A quick Google showed no real results when searching for meat-based ice creams so I instantly knew I was breaking new ground with this project but also that there was a lot of work ahead of me if I wanted to make something palatable.

 ## Making Ice Cream